San Diego Museum of Art

 This nationally touring exhibition has been organized by Telfair Museums, Savannah, Georgia.
 The project has been awarded major grants from the Terra Foundation for American Art, the Horowitz Foundation, and the National Endowment for the Arts.
 Spanish Sojourns will be accompanied by a fully illustrated hardcover catalogue, funded in part by the Telfair Academy Guild, which presents new scholarship on Henri and places his work in the context of the other American artists, architects, and writers who were inspired by Spain in the late 19th and early 20th Centuries.

-March 29 through September 6.
+Through September 6.